ZeroSharp/zerosharp.github.com/source/_posts/2014-09-15-replacing-a-class-at-runtime-using-ninject-and-roslyn-part-3.markdown

 categories: [c#, ninject, roslyn, plugins]
 description: A powerful and simple plug-in framework for .NET using Ninject and Roslyn.
 Part 3.
 ---
+This is the third part of a series about using Roslyn with dependency injection to create a flexible and powerful plug-in framework.
+Here I review the parts of the solution that deal with dependency injection.
+Check out [the working example on GitHub](https://github.com/ZeroSharp/RoslynPlugins).

 Previously

 * [Part 1: The Goal](/replacing-a-class-at-runtime-using-ninject-and-roslyn-part-1/)